 SEROTONIN is a so-called leadership drug.
 We can identify the situation when we’re “under the influence” when we feel proud, we feel the strike of power sensing affection of others, recognition our importance for the group.

 Why we just don’t send graduation diploma, recognition, decoration by mail but we organize ceremonies for all of that?

 Because we want to feel or give a dose of serotonin.
 What is absolutely great on serotonin is, that during a graduation ceremony, not only the person who graduates feels the serotonin.
 Also, his/her parents and relatives in the audience do.
 Cool, isn’t it?
 And what about that feeling when we check our social network posts and we can see many likes there?
 Yup, serotonin.

 There is again something extra here.
-A dosage of oxytocin receives not the only person who does something selfless, but also somebody who just witnesses such act.
-Oxytocin makes us a better person.
+A dosage of oxytocin receives not the only person who does something selfless, but also somebody who just witnesses such an act.
+Oxytocin makes us better person.

 The side effect is a reduction of oxytocin production and “redundant systems” shutdown.
 Unfortunately, our immunity assessed as unnecessary.
 Shut down immunity means disease.
 Can you hear it clicking?
 Fear – cortisol – switch of immunity – illness.

 Let’s go even further.
 Our inner human animal is a very social creature.
 It wants us to be a part of the community, to take care of each other because this kind of behavior increases chances of survival.
 Does it ring a bell?
 Serotonin + Oxytocin.

 Well known pyramid of Maslow has a need for safety on the second level, immediately on top of basic needs.
 It means no safety – no social needs, no friendship, far from self-actualization.
 And no cooperation at all.